Daft as a brush

 • Spectacular show with the switch-on of 1 million Christmas lights on a 12 metre high Christmas tree and surrounding area at Daft as a Brush House.

-• An epic 7,000 mile walk around the coastal path of Great Britain and Ireland to take the charity nationwide!
+• An epic 7,000 mile walk around the coastal path of Great Britain and Ireland to promote the charity nationwide!